Apply for a Nonprofit Grant

 - Tax-exempt status, i.e., 501(c)(3) or equivalent as defined by the Internal Revenue Code

-- A focus on educational, environmental, cultural, or public safety programs
+- A focus on educational, environmental, arts and culture, or public safety programs

 - Not substantially funded by the United Way